 Tweeting saying we are doing this and that, following more people and engaging with your audience are all good ideas you should be doing to gain more followers and build a strong presence for your business on Twitter.
 But how can we revamp it and make it better?

 Ever had that question that needs answers?
 Well, Twitter has that covered for you!
 Twitter polls are a great way for businesses to conduct market research, gather feedback, and spark conversations on Twitter.
-For example, Hootusite recently posted a poll aiming to generate some Hype for their weekly #HootChat, by asking what should they talk about.
-The results from this poll will help plan future Twitter chats, they’ll also provide an insight into the type of content there audinece may want to read.
+For example, Hootsuite recently posted a poll aiming to generate some Hype for their weekly #HootChat, by asking what should they talk about.
+The results from this poll will help plan future Twitter chats, they’ll also provide an insight into the type of content their audience may want to read.

 You’ve been able to publish photos and videos for a while now on Twitter, but using GIFS can take your tweets to the next level by making them more engaging and enticing to your audience.
 Last year, Twitter released 100 million GIFS for all users.
 They’re a great option for adding some ‘pizzazz’ to your Tweets.

 Twitter chats are conversations people have using a shared hashtag at a special day or time.
 They can revolve around a specific industry, topic, or trend.
-For example, #NorthEastHour takes place on a Monday night between 8-9pm connecting all business across the North East of England.
+For example, #NorthEastHour takes place on a Monday night between 8-9 pm connecting all businesses across the North East of England.

-Twitter chats can generate new followers by increasing the visibility of your tweets, and create a sense of community that can lead to stronger relationships with potential customers.
+Twitter chats can generate new followers by increasing the visibility of your tweets and creating a sense of community that can lead to stronger relationships with potential customers.

 Wait you can do this in Twitter?
 Yes.
 You can tag up to 10 people in your photo on Twitter, without affecting your 140 character limit.
 As with any great power, comes with great responsibility.
 Don’t use this feature to try and get people’s attention by tagging them in random photos.
 Use when you have just met with a client or attended a workshop; this way you are likely to achieve a higher engagement rate because it is more relevant to the person in the photo than some random account.